elsirion/sspd/README.md

 }
 ```

+The NixOS module automatically configures:
+- The `sspd` service
+- NGINX with SSL support
+- A local BIND DNS server for ACME DNS challenges
+- Automatic wildcard certificate acquisition from Let's Encrypt

+Required DNS records (point these to your server's IP):
+- `A` record for `preview.example.com`
+- `A` record for `*.preview.example.com`
+- `NS` record for `_acme-challenge.preview.example.com` (points to your server for automated certificate management)

 ## Development Notes

 This project was created to experiment with AI coding tools and serves as a demonstration of: